zsmahi/zsmahi.github.io/_posts/2024-02-28-mastering-ef-core.md

 Hello, fellow developers!

 In the realm of .NET development, Entity Framework Core (EF Core) stands as a beacon of efficiency and elegance, providing a bridge between the object-oriented world of .NET entities and the relational universe of databases.
-This post embarks on an in-depth exploration of how EF Core navigates the complex process of mapping entities to database objects, offering insights that not only demystify the inner workings of this powerful ORM but also position this guide as a premier resource in the domain.
+This post embarks on an in-depth exploration of how EF Core navigates the complex process of mapping entities to database objects, offering insights that demystify the inner workings of this ORM.

 ## The Essence of EF Core Mapping